Costume: National costume

 National costume or regional costume expresses local (or exiled) identity and emphasizes a culture's unique attributes.
 They are often a source of national pride.
 Examples include the Scottish kilt, Turkish Zeybek, or Japanese kimono.

 In Bhutan there is a traditional national dress prescribed for men and women, including the monarchy.
 These have been in vogue for thousands of years and have developed into a distinctive dress style.
 The dress worn by men is known as Gho which is a robe worn up to knee-length and is fastened at the waist by a band called the Kera.
 The front part of the dress which is formed like a pouch, in olden days was used to hold baskets of food and short dagger, but now it is used to keep cell phone, purse and the betel nut called Doma.
 The dress worn by women consist of three pieces known as Kira, Tego and Wonju.
 The long dress which extends up to the ankle is Kira.
 The jacket worn above this is Tego which is provided with Wonju, the inner jacket.
 However, while visiting the Dzong or monastery a long scarf or stoll, called Kabney is worn by men across the shoulder, in colours appropriate to their ranks.
 Women also wear scarfs or stolls called Rachus, made of raw silk with embroidery, over their shoulder but not indicative of their rank.

 Theatrical costume

-"Costume" often refers to a particular style of clothing worn to portray the wearer as a character or type of character at a social event in a theatrical performance on the stage or in film or television.
+Costume often refers to a particular style of clothing worn to portray the wearer as a character or type of character at a social event in a theatrical performance on the stage or in film or television.
 In combination with other aspects of stagecraft, theatrical costumes can help actors portray characters' and their contexts as well as communicate information about the historical period/era, geographic location and time of day, season or weather of the theatrical performance.
 Some stylized theatrical costumes, such as Harlequin and Pantaloon in the Commedia dell'arte, exaggerate an aspect of a character.

+In the tourism industry, some tour guides may wear historical costumes in heritage sites or neighbourhoods, in order to enhance the quality of their tour.
+Such costumes range from those worn solo or by a group of guides.